eerkela/bertrand/README.rst

    tools outlined above.
 *  **Automatic method dispatching** based on observed data.
-This functions in a manner similar to ``@functools.singledispatch``, allowing series methods to dispatch to multiple different implementations based on the underlying data type.
-This mechanism is fully general-purpose, and can be used to dynamically repair/modify existing pandas functionality in cases where it is broken, or to extend it arbitrarily without interference.
+This functions in a manner similar to ``@functools.singledispatch``, allowing series methods to dispatch to multiple different implementations based on their underlying data type.
+This mechanism is fully general-purpose, and can be used to dynamically modify existing pandas functionality in cases where it is broken, or to extend it arbitrarily without interference.
 In either case, ``pdcast`` handles all the necessary type checks and inferencing, dispatching to the appropriate implementation if one exists and falling back